What is Short Selling?

 As you can see here, the losses are greater than 100% of the invested capital, with the initial investment being $2,000 ($20 x 100 shares), and the loss being $3,000.
 This is the major risk of short selling - an infinite loss.
 Since there is no upper limit to a stocks' price, the short seller's maximum loss is theoretically infinite.

 However, there are products available that can help short sellers to minimise risk.
 For example, did you know that it's possible to practice your short selling strategy, without putting any of your capital at risk?
 That's right.
-With an Admirals risk-free demo trading account, professional traders can test their strategies and perfect them without risking their money.
+With an Admiral Markets risk-free demo trading account, professional traders can test their strategies and perfect them without risking their money.

 Trade with a risk-free demo account